Use your Battery Storage Device to Make the Grid More Sustainable

-Customers are eligible to apply for a HEAT Loan for the material and labor costs associated with installing a battery storage system to participate in ConnectedSolutions.
+Customers are eligible to apply for 0% financing through the HEAT Loan Program for the material and labor costs associated with installing a battery storage system to participate in ConnectedSolutions.
 The HEAT Loan cannot be used to cover the cost of the solar PV or the cost to use setup your battery system for backup power.
 If you are interested in receiving an authorization form which can be brought to participating lenders to apply for a HEAT Loan, please mark the appropriate field on your ConnectedSolutions application.
 Please consult your installer or inverter manufacturer for more details.

 What is Battery Storage?